prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 In GroupInnerJoinsByConnector optimize method we need to invoke Rewriter to rewrite the plannode if it contains JoinNode.
 JoinNode rewrite is possible by overriding the visitJoin() method of SimplePlanRewriter.

-In visitJoin() we should have method to validate JdbcJoinPushdown Conditions that is explained [here](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#join-query-pushdown-in-presto-jdbc-datasource).
+In visitJoin() we will validate JdbcJoinPushdown Conditions that is explained [here](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#join-query-pushdown-in-presto-jdbc-datasource).
 If the JoinNode satisfies the JdbcJoinPushdown Conditions we should pushdown the Join by creating a single table scan node for that Join.

+In visitFilter() method optimizes the plan node by pushing filter conditions, by combining filter predicates directly into a JoinNode.
+This helps is the case of a filterNode is coming on top of a joinNode in our plan.
+We analyze the predicate of the node then translate it into an expression.
+Then finally create a joinNode with this expression as the filter and return it.

 JoinPushdown should happen for InnerJoin.
 No other Joins like LEFT JOIN, RIGHT JOIN, OUTER JOIN, CROSS JOIN, etc should be pushed down.